BenyAlbatross/tp/docs/UserGuide.md

 Format
 ```
-add company/COMPANY_NAME role/ROLE_NAME deadline/DD-MM-YYYY pay/PAY_AMOUNT
+add company/COMPANY_NAME role/ROLE_NAME deadline/DEADLINE pay/PAY_AMOUNT
 ```

 Example:
 ```
-add company/Google role/Software Engineer deadline/17-09-2025 pay/100000
+add company/Google role/Software Engineer Intern deadline/17-09-2025 pay/100000
 ```
-This command adds an internship application at Google for the role of Software Engineer with a deadline of 17 September 2025, and an annual salary of $100000.
+This command adds an internship application at Google for the role of Software Engineer Intern with a deadline of 17 September 2025, and an annual salary of $100000.

 <div style="background-color: #331c16; color: #c3b091; padding: 15px; border-radius: 8px; border-left: 5px solid #966919;">
 <h4>Notes</h4>
 <ul>
 <li>The parameters should be entered in the specified order i.e. company, role, deadline, followed by pay.</li>
 <li>No duplicate parameter type, so only exactly one of each parameter type.</li>
-<li>Deadline must be in <code>DD-MM-YYYY</code> format.</li>
+<li><code>DEADLINE</code> must be in <code>DD-MM-YYYY</code> format.</li>
-<li>Pay must be a non-negative integer.</li>
+<li><code>PAY_AMOUNT</code> must be a non-negative integer.</li>
 </ul>
 </div>